5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Download the [**latest Release**](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/releases/latest) of my EFI folder and unzip it
 - Open the config.plist with a plist editor (e.g. ProperTree or OCAT) and adjust the following settings based on the used version of macOS and personal preferences:
 	- **Graphics**
+		- `Devices/Properties/Add/PciRoot(0x0)/Pci(0x2,0x0)`
-		- `Devices/Properties/Add/PciRoot(0x0)/Pci(0x2,0x0)`: For macOS 13.3 and older, disable/delete `enable-backlight-registers-alternative-fix` and use `enable-backlight-registers-fix` instead to fix backlight issues.
+			- If you plan to install macOS 13.3 or older, disable/delete `enable-backlight-registers-alternative-fix` and use `enable-backlight-registers-fix` instead to fix black screen issues.
-		- If other issues occur, try a different [Framebuffer Patch ](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/blob/main/Additional_Files/Framebuffer_Patches/UHD620_Framebuffer_Patches.plist)
+			- If other issues occur, try the other framebuffer patch in the config (the one that's disable by `#`)!
+			- An additional list of Framebuffer Patches can be found [here](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/blob/main/Additional_Files/Framebuffer_Patches/UHD620_Framebuffer_Patches.plist)
-	- **Wi-Fi**: Decide, which Wi-Fi kext you want to use (&rarr; see [**AirportItlwm vs itlwm**](#airportitlwmkext-vs-itlwmkext))
+	- **Wi-Fi**: Decide, which Wi-Fi kext you want to use (&rarr; see [**AirportItlwm vs itlwm**](#airportitlwmkext-vs-itlwmkext)). **AirportItlwm** is enabled by default.
+	- **Kernel/Quirks**:
-	- `Kernel/Quirks`: `AppleXcpmCfgLock` is not required on my system.
+		- `AppleXcpmCfgLock` is not required on my system.
 Try for yourself if your T490 can boot without it.
-	- `Platforminfo/Generic`: Generate an MLB, Serial and ROM for `MacBookPro15,2` with GenSMBIOS or OCAT. :warning: Don't change the SMBIOS or the `USBMap.kext` won't work anymore!
+	- **NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82**
-	- Add `boot-args` for debugging if you have installation issues: `-v`, `debug=0x100` and `keepsyms=1`
+		- Optional: add `boot-args` `-v`, `debug=0x100` and `keepsyms=1` for debugging if you face issues.
+	- **UEFI/APFS**
-	- `UEFI/APFS` section: change `MinVersion` and `MinDate` to `-1` if you want to use macOS Catalina or older.
+    	- Change `MinVersion` and `MinDate` to `-1` if you want to run macOS Catalina or older.
+	- **Platforminfo/Generic**: SMBIOS
+		- Generate `MLB`, `Serial` and `ROM` for `MacBookPro15,2` using GenSMBIOS or OCAT.
 - Save the changes

-> [!IMPORTANT]
+> [!CAUTION]
 >
+> - Don't change the SMBIOS or the USB port mapping stored in `USBMap_MBP152.kext` won't be applied and Bluetooth won't work either!
+If you must change the SMBIOS then you also need to change the `model` property inside the `info.plist` of the kext to match the selected SMBIOS as well ([instructions](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/issues/13#issuecomment-1858917249)).
-> If your T490 model has a different WiFi/BT card than Intel AC-9560, use the official itlwm.kext because mine only contains the firmware for the 9560 so it won't work with other cards.
+> - If your T490 model uses a different WiFi/BT card thn the stock Intel AC-9560 card, use the official itlwm.kext instead because mine only contains the firmware for the 9560 so it won't work with other cards.

 #### AirportItlwm.kext vs. itlwm.kext
 Although the Intel AC-9560 Card is compatible with both kexts (use either one or the other), there are Pros and Cons to both of them (check the [**FAQs**](https://openintelwireless.github.io/itlwm/FAQ.html#features) for other differences):